Asexuality

 Yes.
 Some asexual people have sex.
 Some don’t.
 Both are valid.

 Being asexual is about attraction, not behaviour.
 An asexual person might choose to have sex for many reasons, including closeness, curiosity, intimacy with a partner, or simply because it feels good physically.
-Others have no interest in sex at all and feel happiest without it.
+Others have no interest in sex at all and feel happiest without it, and this is just as natural.

 Choosing to have sex does not make someone “less asexual.”
 Choosing not to have sex does not make someone incomplete or immature.
-Asexuality does not come with rules or requirements.
+Asexuality, like any other sexual orientation, does not come with rules or requirements.

 What matters is choice.
 Sex should never feel like an obligation or a compromise someone has to make to be accepted.